buildtesters/buildtest/docs/configuring_buildtest/overview.rst

 The ``pollinterval`` field is used  to poll jobs at set interval in seconds when job is active in queue.
-The poll interval can be configured on command line using ``buildtest build --poll-interval`` which overrides the configuration value.
+The poll interval can be configured on command line using ``buildtest build --pollinterval`` which overrides the configuration value.

 ..
 Note::